-The 188-mile (303-km) Portland Natural Gas Transmission System spans New England from the Canadian border to pipeline connections in New Hampshire, Maine and Massachusetts.
+The 188-mile (303-km) Portland Natural Gas Transmission System (PNGTS) spans New England from the Canadian border to pipeline connections in New Hampshire, Maine and Massachusetts.
 The system began operations in 1999 and is strategically located between three major pipeline networks originating in Canada and the Southern U.S.

 For commercial information, visit ColumbiaPipeInfo.com.

 For information on the related Portland XPress project, visit the project page.